Fill a pasta pot with water and heat on medium to warm the water.

 Turn the heat for the pasta water to high and bring to a boil.

-Twelve minutes before the sauce is done, salt the pasta water (approximately 1 tbsp (15 g)) and add the fettucine to the water.
+Twelve minutes before the sauce is done, salt the pasta water (approximately 1 tablespoon (15 g)) and add the fettucine to the water.
 Cook according to the directions on the package.

 Divide the fettucine by four and make a nest in the center of each plate.
 Spoon the mushroom Bourguignon on top of the fettucine.
 Garnish with a sprinkle of fresh thyme leaves.